 13 Photos to Inspire You to Through-Hike the Great Divide Trail

 Myobsession with the Canadian Rockies led me to find the Great Divide Trail.
-I knew it would be more of a ‘wilderness experience’ compared to popular through-hikes like the PCT and ACT, but it was more challenging than I could even imagine.
+I knew it would be more of a ‘wilderness experience’ compared to popular through-hikes like the PCT and AT, but it was more challenging than I could even imagine.

 The experience was spectacular and unforgettably humbling.
+Below are 13 highlights!

 Views of Mt Assiniboine, one of the most spectacular peaks in the Canadian Rockies and often called the ‘Canadian Matterhorn’.